School of Music Organizations

 Faculty Artist Series

 Faculty members of the School, many of whom are internationally recognized concert artists, share the point of view that part of their commitment to music and to teaching in a university involves regular and frequent performance, on campus and elsewhere.
-There is no admission fee for these concerts.
+These concerts are free and open to the public.

 Oneppo Chamber Music Series

 Directed by Boris Berman, this series of piano recitals was established in 2000 and is dedicated to the great pianist Vladimir Horowitz, whose musical archive resides at Yale.
 In addition to recitals by the Yale piano faculty, there are concerts and public master classes by distinguished guests each year.
-In past seasons these guest artists have included Tigran Alikhanov, Emanuel Ax, Malcolm Bilson, Idil Biret, Yefim Bronfman, Misha Dichter, Leon Fleisher, Richard Goode, Marc-André Hamelin, Angela Hewitt, Olga Kern, Anton Kuerti, Ruth Laredo, Paul Lewis, Alexei Lubimov, Radu Lupu, Garrick Ohlsson, Pierre Réach, Pascal Rogé, Peter Serkin, Fou Ts’ong, Dénes Várjon, and Severin von Eckardstein.
-The upcoming season features recitals by guest artists Ran Dank, Soyeon Kate Lee, and Roberto Prosseda, a performance by visiting faculty member Peter Serkin, and recitals by Berman and his faculty colleagues Robert Blocker, Hung-Kuan Chen, Melvin Chen, and Wei-Yi Yang.
+In past seasons these guest artists have included Tigran Alikhanov, Emanuel Ax, Malcolm Bilson, Idil Biret, Yefim Bronfman, Ran Dank and Soyeon Kate Lee, Misha Dichter, Leon Fleisher, Richard Goode, Marc-André Hamelin, Angela Hewitt, Olga Kern, Anton Kuerti, Ruth Laredo, Paul Lewis, Alexei Lubimov, Radu Lupu, Garrick Ohlsson, Roberto Prosseda, Pierre Réach, Pascal Rogé, Peter Serkin, Fou Ts’ong, Dénes Várjon, and Severin von Eckardstein.

 Yale in New York

-A series of five concerts featuring internationally distinguished performers is presented annually by the Yale Collection of Musical Instruments.
-The 2017–2018 season included performances by the Sebastians, guitarists John Schneiderman and Hideki Yamaya, viola da gamba virtuoso Paolo Pandolfo, and the Smithsonian Chamber Players, among others.
-The 2018–2019 season will welcome harpsichordist Wladyslaw Klosiewicz, the Dark Horse Consort, the Boreas Quartett Bremen, Quicksilver Baroque, and cellist Steven Isserlis and fortepianist Robert Levin.
+A series of concerts featuring internationally distinguished performers is presented annually by the Morris Steinert Collection of Musical Instruments, under the direction of William Purvis.
+Recent performers have included harpsichordist Wladyslaw Klosiewicz, the Dark Horse Consort, the Boreas Quartett Bremen, Quicksilver Baroque, and cellist Steven Isserlis and fortepianist Robert Levin, among others.
 The concerts frequently feature the use of restored instruments from the collection.

-The Duke Ellington Fellowship, led by acting artistic director Thomas C. Duffy, offers concerts by prominent artists and jazz musicians each year.
-Recent seasons have featured performances by Jane Ira Bloom, Dave Brubeck, Kenny Burrell, Don Byron, Ron Carter, Bill Charlap, Ravi Coltrane, Eddie Daniels, Vince Giordano and the Nighthawks, tap-dance legend Savion Glover, Roy Haynes, Javon Jackson, Elvin Jones, Christian McBride, James Moody, Joshua Redman, Cécile McLorin Salvant, Clark Terry, Frank Wess, and Randy Weston; the Mingus Big Band; the Carnegie Hall Jazz Band with Jon Faddis; the Wayne Escoffery Quintet featuring Jeremy Pelt; pianists Toshiko Akiyoshi, Aaron Diehl, Barry Harris, and Dick Hyman; bass-baritone William Warfield; drummers Albert “Tootie” Heath, Louis Hayes, Kenny Washington, and Willie Jones III; and the “Langston Hughes Project,” a multimedia presentation of Hughes’s trailblazing poem Ask Your Mama: 12 Moods for Jazz, for which he wrote musical cues, featuring spoken-word artist Kenyon Adams, the Ron McCurdy Quartet, and imagery from the Harlem Renaissance.
-The 2018–2019 season will feature legendary trumpeter Arturo Sandoval and his band, Henry Threadgill and the Zooid trio, and jazz pianist Renee Rosnes.
+The Ellington Jazz Series, led by artistic director Thomas C. Duffy, offers concerts by prominent artists and jazz musicians each year.
+The series has featured performances by Ignacio Berroa, Jane Ira Bloom, Dave Brubeck, Kenny Burrell, Don Byron, Ron Carter, Bill Charlap, Ravi Coltrane, Eddie Daniels, Vince Giordano and the Nighthawks, tap-dance legend Savion Glover, Louis Hayes, Roy Haynes, Javon Jackson, Elvin Jones, Christian McBride, James Moody, Joshua Redman, the Renee Rosnes Quartet, Catherine Russell, Cécile McLorin Salvant, Arturo Sandoval, Clark Terry, Frank Wess, Randy Weston, and Bernie Williams; the Mingus Big Band; the Carnegie Hall Jazz Band with Jon Faddis; the Wayne Escoffery Quintet featuring Jeremy Pelt; pianists Toshiko Akiyoshi, Aaron Diehl, Barry Harris, and Dick Hyman; bass-baritone William Warfield; drummers Albert “Tootie” Heath, Louis Hayes, Kenny Washington, and Willie Jones III; and the “Langston Hughes Project,” a multimedia presentation of Hughes’s trailblazing poem Ask Your Mama: 12 Moods for Jazz, for which he wrote musical cues, featuring spoken-word artist Kenyon Adams, the Ron McCurdy Quartet, and imagery from the Harlem Renaissance.

 Great Organ Music at Yale (Institute of Sacred Music)